mrciolino/wiki-backup/timeline.md

 - The party gets an audience with the king due to them slaying the Devastation Shark Scorpion.
 - The party learns that there are 5 more Devastation creatures terrorizing the world.
 - The party begins the quest to save the princess of hellaress.
+- The party finds some psychic fish people.
+- The party kills 10s of fish people, an aboleth, and iron golem while Bazzdos terrorizes a mimic.
 - Investigating the Magic College of Highhold.
 - Magical College Porthy
 - [Escape From Sigil](/Events/escape-from-sigil)